 For scenic oceanfront fine dining, reserve a table at Austin’s Ocean One in Pawleys Island.
 Pair your perfect steak, seared duck breast, or succulent sea scallops with a favorite vintage from the restaurant’s impressive wine list.
 Enjoy the blend of Lowcountry cooking with white-tablecloth standards.

-For great eats, stop by the Murrells Inlet Marsh Walk.
-Located along the inlet, the Marsh Walk offers a variety of restaurants connected by an oceanfront boardwalk.
-Enjoy some of the most succulent seafood around as you enjoy breathtaking views.
-Most of the restaurants offer covered outdoor dining, making taking advantage of the views easy.
-In addition, most offer live music throughout the week, making Marsh Walk a great place for late night drinks and music.
-Popular hot spots include Bovine’s Wood Fired Specialties, Wahoos Fish House, and Captain Dave’s Dockside Restaurant.
-After dinner, enjoy a scenic stroll along the boardwalk and work off those calories.
+For a selection of tasty eats, stop by the Murrells Inlet MarshWalk.
+Located along the inlet, the MarshWalk offers a variety of restaurants connected by an oceanfront boardwalk.
+Sample some of the best seafood around as you enjoy breathtaking views of the South Carolina tidal landscapes.
+Most of the restaurants offer covered outdoor dining, so it’s easy to take advantage of the views.
+In addition, most eateries on the MarshWalk offer live music throughout the week, making this a great destination for late-night drinks and entertainment.
+Other popular hotspots include Bovine’s Wood Fired Specialties, Wahoo’s Fish House, The Claw House, and Wicked Tuna, which plates some of the best sushi along The Grand Strand.
+After dinner, enjoy a scenic stroll along the boardwalk and breathe in the refreshing seaside air.

-The south side offers visitors a slower pace and a nice change from the bustling atmosphere of Myrtle Beach.
-With rich culture and friendly locals, taking a trip to the south side is an absolute must on your next Myrtle Beach vacation.
-From unique shopping to decadent dining, take a break from the beach and come on down!
+An afternoon or evening venturing to the south side of Myrtle Beach offers visitors a slower pace and a nice change from the bustling atmosphere of the Grand Strand.
+With rich culture and friendly locals, southside sea towns offer a different glimpse into beach life in South Carolina.
+Be sure to include Murrells Inlet and Pawleys Island on your next Myrtle Beach vacation.
+From unique shopping to decadent dining, take a break from the city pace and plan your stay today.